JavaScript / TypeScript Coverage

 - Configure your test framework to generate LCOV reports

-- Upload the report as an artifact named
+- Upload the report as an artifact - name must be either

 Viewing Coverage Reports

 After your workflow runs successfully, GitAuto automatically processes the coverage reports and displays them in the Coverage Dashboard.
-The data updates whenever:
+GitAuto only saves coverage data when the workflow runs on your target branch (configurable in your repository's Rules page, defaults to your repository's default branch, e.g., main or master).
+This typically happens when:

-- You push to any branch (except master)
+- You push directly to your target branch

 - You manually trigger the workflow